TillRS/AutoPersuade/README.md

 # AutoPersuade

 ## Introduction
-This repository contains the code required to reproduce the main results of *AutoPersuade: A Framework for Evaluating and Explaining Persuasive Arguments* ([Link to paper]).
+This repository contains the code required to reproduce the main results of *AutoPersuade: A Framework for Evaluating and Explaining Persuasive Arguments* (Preprint available here: https://arxiv.org/abs/2410.08917).

 ## Installation
 The required Python environment is specified in `autpersuade_env.yml`.
 Please note that the environment requires the manual installation of the custom `sun_topicmodel` package, which will be available via Conda or Pip soon.
-Until then, follow these steps:
+Until then, follow these steps to use the current version (https://github.com/TillRS/SUN_TopicModel):

 1. Clone the `sun_topicmodel` repository:
    ```bash